D-C4ptain/decrypt-md5-hash/README.md

 # md5-hash-cracker
 This is a simple python code that goes through a series of words in a wordlist to decrypt any MD5 hash text.
-I put it for both Python 2.7 and 3.7.....
+Each Python version has it's own file.

 STEPS